 Milan Cortina 2026, comes the unexpected 'no' by Mattia Furlani

 The Milan Cortina 2026 Winter Olympics are approaching in wide stride, and one of the most hot-button topics is that concerning torchbearers.
-Numerous controversies have erupted in recent days, ranging from the proud protest of Silvio Fauner, a gold medalist in Lillehammer but not contacted by the organizers, to the ouster of a Massimo Boldi guilty of having made a joke in his intentions goliardic, to the irony over the presence with the torch of Gabriele Sbattella, the Cat Man of a singing show, who resented, also rightly, since he recalled that he had simply applied and therefore chosen.
+Numerous controversies have erupted in recent days, ranging from the proud protest of Silvio Fauner, a gold medalist in Lillehammer but not contacted by the organizers, to the ouster of a Massimo Boldi guilty of having made a joke in his goliardic intentions, to the irony over the torch-bearing presence of Gabriele Sbattella, the Catman of a famous singing show, who resented, even rightly so, since he recalled that he had simply applied and thus been chosen.

-Those who should have carried the flame and gave up instead was long-distance runner Mattia Furlani.
+Who should have carried the flame and gave up was instead long-distance runner Mattia Furlani.
 “They asked me in Rieti two hours before the ceremony, so I had to decline.
 In Terni, however, I didn’t feel like it, it’s not my city.
 If you don”t feel it”s yours, it”s right not to do it” he explained consistently to the microphones of Fanpage.it.

 “There is no respect for us champions, I consider it an unbelievable offense, or as my partner Monica says, ‘a disgrace’ – instead, Fauner had stressed to the ‘Gazzetta dello Sport’ -.
 I represent 10 athletes who have won 35 Olympic medals, starting with the two gold medal relays of 1994 and 2006, Gabriella Paruzzi, Sabina Valbusa, Bice Vanzetta.
 We were not involved at all in any initiative for the Winter Olympics in our country.
 No torchbearers, no ambassadors, no role.
 Nothing”.